JoeScan-Inc/ProfileView/readme.md

 ## Compiling

 CMake is used to orchestrate compilation.
 Outside of the usual CMake dependencies, a local copy of the Pinchot C API code needs to be provided.
 The open source version is available [here](https://github.com/JoeScan-Inc/pinchot-c-api).
-The path to the API directory must be passed to CMake in the following manner.
+The path to the API directory must be passed to CMake when generating the build files as demonstrated below:
 ```
+mkdir build
+cd build
-cmake -DPINCHOT_API_ROOT_DIR=path/to/pinchot/c/api
+cmake -DPINCHOT_API_ROOT_DIR=path/to/pinchot/c/api ..
+# build files generated, can now run make or build using Visual Studio
 ```